Tracing Content Requirements in Financial Documents using Multi-granularity Text Analysis: Information Type Identification

 \subsection{Pre-processing}

 Financial documents are typically available in PDF format.
 To ease their manipulation, we convert them to a plain-text format using an off-the-shelf converter PDFBox~\cite{pdfbox}.
 We then apply a standard NLP pipeline to preprocess the text.
 The text is first split into sentences with Stanford CoreNLP~\cite{stanfordnlp}.
 Then, tokenization is applied to identify the words in a sentence.
 We remove the stopwords~\cite{stopwords} and convert each word into its root form with the Porter stemming algorithm~\cite{stemming}.
 In addition, the content of financial documents often includes named entities such as numbers, person names, dates, and web addresses.
 To leverage the knowledge of these named entities, we perform named entity recognition~\cite{stanfordnlp} on the input document to generalize these named entities with their category names.
+Once the above steps are completed, we obtain a list of preprocessed, simplified words and sentences from the financial documents.